South Korea World Cup Fixtures, Squad, Group, Guide - World Soccer

 South Korea World Cup Friendlies

 South Korea played several friendlies at the start of 2018.
 First, they beat Moldova, and then drew with Jamaica at the end of January.
 Then on the 3rd of February they beat Latvia.
 On March 24th they then lost to Northern Ireland 2-1, and Poland 3-2.
-Then in May and June they play Honduras, Bosnia-Herzegovina, Bolivia, and then Senegal.
+Then in May and June they beat Honduras, lost to Bosnia-Herzegovina, drew with Bolivia, and then lost to Senegal on the 11th.

 - 27th January – Moldova (won 1-0)